klamparski/Mrf.Synchro/README.md

 Usage
 ===========

-To download database and resources from remote repository, just run the ``synchro:pull`` command with appropriate instance name as argument.
-Instance name have to be exactly the same as name for the TYPO3.Surf package, e.g.:
+To download database and resources from the remote instance, just run the ``synchro:pull`` command with appropriate instance name as an argument.
+Instance name has to be exactly the same as the name for the TYPO3.Surf package, e.g.:

 ``./flow synchro:pull Production``

+To push database and resources to the remote instance, jus run the ``synchro:push`` command with target instance name as an argument.
+Same as in pull command, instance name has to be exactly the same as the name for the TYPO3.Surf package, e.g.:

+``./flow synchro:push Production``

-If you would like just check what commands will be executed, you can simply run the simulation by ``synchro:simulate`` command, e.g.:
+If you would like just check what commands will be executed, you can simply run the simulation by ``synchro:simulatePull`` or ``synchro:simulatePush`` commands, e.g.:

+``./flow synchro:simulatePull Production``

-``./flow synchro:simulate Production``
+``./flow synchro:simulatePush Production``

-Depending on your configuration, it may be needed to execute your Flow commands in command line using FLOW_CONTEXT environment variable, e.g.:
+Depending on your configuration, it may be needed to execute your Flow commands in the command line using FLOW_CONTEXT environment variable, e.g.:

 ``FLOW_CONTEXT=Development/Local ./flow synchro:pull Production``

+``FLOW_CONTEXT=Development/Local ./flow synchro:push Production``

 License
 =======